 “We had experienced that some of our students had difficulty starting up our FESTO system, so there was a possible case,” elaborates associate professor at VIA Flemming Korf Davidsen, who also participated in the project and is interviewed in the company of colleague Jonas Emil Rex Justesen.

-The results from the tests are summarized in this matrix with advantages, disadvantages, and recommendations.
+The matrix below summarized the results from the tests with advantages, disadvantages, and recommendations.

 Back at the workshop with the local companies, the matrix is presented and held up against own experiences.